cedx/open.dart/docs/usage/api.md

 }
 ```

-The function returns a [`Future`](https://api.dart.dev/stable/dart-async/Future-class.html) for the spawned child process, an instance of the [`Process` class](https://api.dart.dev/stable/dart-io/Process-class.html).
+The function returns a `Future` for the spawned child process, an instance of the `Process` class.
 You would normally not need to use this for anything, but it can be useful if you'd like to perform operations directly on the spawned process.

-!!! info
-	The function uses the command `start` on Windows, `open` on macOS and `xdg-open` on other platforms.
+?> The function uses the command `start` on Windows, `open` on macOS and `xdg-open` on other platforms.

 ## Options
 The behavior of the `open()` function can be customized using the following optional named parameters.